virtual-cast/Zenject/README.md

-## Extenject - Extensions and bug fixes to Zenject
+# Extenject - Extensions and bug fixes to Zenject

 This project is simply a fork of <a href="https://github.com/modesttree/zenject">Zenject</a>.
 I was the primary maintainer but no longer have access after leaving my position at Modest Tree.
 It is called Extenject to respect Modest Tree's <a href="https://github.com/modesttree/Zenject/commit/2cbbf11b344d083cc697d8b248acf41520d72da3">trademark claim</a> on the name Zenject.

-## Dependency Injection Framework for Unity3D

 [![Join the chat at https://gitter.im/Extenject/community](https://badges.gitter.im/Extenject/Lobby.svg)](https://gitter.im/Extenject/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)